-We are pleased to announce that 8 projects have been awarded funding within our Digital Life Sciences Open Call.
+Eight (8) projects were awarded funding as a result of our Digital Life Sciences Open Call.

 Integrating EU-RI datasets for preclinical and discovery research bioimaging